keenlabs/KeenClient-iOS/README.md

 ### Installation

-Installing the client should be a breeze, and there're 3 different ways to do it: Carthage, CocoaPods, and Binary.
+Installing the client should be a breeze, and there are 3 different ways to do it: Carthage, CocoaPods, and Binary.
 If you run into any problems, please let us know by opening an issue on this repository or sending us an email at [contact@keen.io](mailto:contact@keen.io)!

 #### Carthage